 Setup and Editing

-When you create a Redis Cloud subscription, you must choose: A cloud provider: Amazon AWS, Microsoft Azure, Google Cloud Platform The provider region Redis Cloud service level: Essentials - For development environments and low-throughput applications Pro - For high-throughput applications, many databases or large datasets Ultimate - For a more complete support experience (Contact Redis Labs Sales) Create a New Subscription To create a new subscription:
+When you create a Redis Cloud subscription, you must choose: A cloud provider: Amazon AWS, Microsoft Azure, Google Cloud Platform The provider region Redis Cloud service level: Fixed - Set pricing designed for low-throughput applications Flexible - “Pay as you go” plans for any dataset size or throughput Annual - Predefined annual consumption commitments that provide substantial discounts over Flexible plans To learn more, see Redis Enterprise Cloud Pricing.

 When you create a Redis Cloud subscription, you can select Build a Plan to customize the subscription.
-Customizing a Subscription To customize a subscription you must: Setup - Configure the VPC: General - Configure the general settings of the new subscription: Subscription name Redis on RAM or Redis on Flash (RoF) Cloud Details - Configure the cloud that you want the subscription on: The cloud provider: Amazon AWS, Microsoft Azure, Google Cloud Platform The cloud region 1.
+Customizing a subscription To customize a subscription you must: Setup - Configure the VPC: General - Configure the general settings of the new subscription: Subscription name Redis on RAM or Redis on Flash (RoF) Cloud Details - Configure the cloud that you want the subscription on: The cloud provider: Amazon AWS, Microsoft Azure, Google Cloud Platform The cloud region If you want to host your subscription on multiple availability zones (multi-AZ) for high availability, enable Multi-AZ.

 Once you have a subscription, you can easily create a database in Redis Cloud by following these steps: In the Redis Cloud menu, click Databases.
 In the subscription where you want to add the database, click .
-Configure the database: Enter a Database Name that is up to 40 characters long.
-Protocol - Select whether the database uses Redis or Memcached.
-Enter a Memory Limit.
-Please take in mind that replication is on.
+Configure the database: Name - Enter a name for the database.
+(Up to 40 characters long) Protocol - Select whether the database uses Redis or Memcached.
+Memory - Enter a memory limit for the database.

 To view your database, go to the Menu and click on “Databases”.
 Your databases are grouped by subscription.
 In this view you see the each database and some of its settings.
 Since a subscription can have multiple databases, you can add one to a subscription by clicking on the + below each subscription table.
 When you select a database you can: Click to edit the database.
 You can change the database settings.